docb/dbRackSequencer/README.md

 Then this number is multiplied by the level parameter value and passed to the output.

-So if the level parameter is set to 1/12 then we have a semi note range from C#-2 to B-3 and the letter A denotes A-2.
+So if the level parameter is set to 1/12 then we have a semi note range from C#-2 to B-3 and the letter 'A' denotes A-2.

 A space will cause that the gate output is set to 0V, every other character causes the gate output set to 10V.